Andrena agilissima: Nesting behavior

 A. agilissima is a communal bee that digs tunnels where the females stay.
 Many different bees use these tunnels instead of one bee per tunnel.
 This is also the place where males will go to have pre-emergence mating with the females.
 Over the years, the tunnels that the females create eventually will criss-cross more and more and the tunnels will start to interconnect.
 Even though there is sharing of tunnels, there is no evidence of females interacting with each other.

 Having many females in a nest is beneficial because all females have been observed to create tunnels to help weaken the rock and allow them to go through different tunnels to reach their own broods.
 Additionally, there is a not a well-defined division of labor and there does not seem to be guards.

 Interaction with other species

 Diet

-Females typically collect pollen and nectar from the flowers Raphanus raphanistrum and Sinapsis arvensis.
+Females typically collect pollen and nectar from the flowers Raphanus raphanistrum and Sinapis arvensis.
 The females carry the pollen on their hind tibia and hind femora.
 The nectar is carried internally back to the nests and more is carried later in the afternoon than in the morning.